What is Art Therapy?

 Art-making is not required in sessions.
 It is offered as invitation.
 Clients often use a combination of art and talk therapy, but there is no one-size-fits-all.

-Art therapy does not require background in visual arts
+Art therapy does not require a background in visual arts!

-Examples of art materials used in sessions include: crayons, pens, markers, colored pencils, watercolor paints and collage materials.
+It’s about the process – not the product.
+Examples of art materials used in sessions include: crayons, pens, markers, colored pencils, watercolor paints, and collage materials.
+Art is an experiential invitation, but not required.

 Visit the American Art Therapy Association for more information.